Pine Hill Ecological Reserve: Geography

+Access is restricted to guided tours because of the rarity of the plants, and that the reserve is almost completely surrounded by private property.
+The reserve highlights the plant community that grow on soil derived from gabbro bedrock.
+Naturalist-led tours are offered by the Bureau of Land Management and are limited to 30 people.

+The landscape of the reserve unit includes the summit of Pine Hill (2,031 ft) with prominent ridgelines heading northeast, west, and south.
+The summit has a fire lookout operated by the California Department of Forestry (CDF).
+A gated, closed road leads to the summit.

+Waterways in the general area include a portion of the South Fork American River, along with perennial and intermittent tributary streams such as Weber, Martel and Sweetwater Creeks.

 History

 Preservation efforts started in 1977, when surplus lands managed by the California Department of Forestry were to be disposed of in the Pine Hill area.
 Environmental groups joined to urge the state to set aside significant natural areas from development and by 1979, the summit of Pine Hill became a state-owned ecological reserve of 320 acre.
 In 1991, 40 acre were added by the Bureau of Land Management (BLM), and in 2002 and 2004, BLM and the county of El Dorado added another 43 acre.

+Botanists believed the rare plants were safe on the state-owned property until the state bulldozed a firebreak across the summit in the mid-1970s.
+Stands of Pine Hill flannelbush and the El Dorado bedstraw were damaged.